regoclint/prac/Atlassian.md

 -Stay Calm, hear completely and 'we'

-2. Build with heart and balance
-Prioritization and decision making - balancing decision making for example late night deployments to hit business goals vs risks associated with doing that.

-Eg.

-3. Dont f the customer
+2. Dont f the customer
 How is your mentality ‘user centered’?
 How have you put the customer first?
 What trade-offs did you have to make to do this?
 For example: Ship late, but ship right?

 -Response times,
 -customer behaviours through clickStream
 -Loading indicators during n/w calls
+-confirmation on deletion
 -Localization
 -Indicators or info symbols to explain

-Eg.
+3. Be the change you seek
+How did you influence to push for change?
+What did you learn from this process?
+What was the outcome?

+-Postman test suite
+-Chrome extension
+-Macros

 4. Play as a team
 How have you helped make a team/individual more successful if they were not performing well?
 Examples of when you have had to put the goals of the team above personal ambitions.

+Admin ui development
 mock simulators
-Admin ui development
 formatter
 spring boot live reload
 h2 db

-5. Be the change you seek
-How did you influence to push for change?
-What did you learn from this process?
-What was the outcome?

--Postman test suite
--Chrome extension
--Macros

-Eg.
+batch writes to improve performance

+5. Build with heart and balance
+Prioritization and decision making - balancing decision making for example late night deployments to hit business goals vs risks associated with doing that.

+Questions
+-How values influence work
+-Hows shipit
+-No sales team, how does that work out

+-Sharepoint -Confluence main competitor

+CEO
+Mike Cannon-Brookes and Scott Faraquar